4d/docs/website/translated_docs/pt/ViewPro/method-list.md

 #### Descrição

-The `VP Get frozen panes` command<!-- REF #_method_.VP Get frozen panes.
-Summary -->returns an object with information about the frozen columns and rows in *vpAreaName*<!-- END REF -->.
+The `VP Get frozen panes` command <!-- REF #_method_.VP Get frozen panes.Summary -->returns an object with information about the frozen columns and rows in *vpAreaName*<!-- END REF -->.

 In *vpAreaName*, pass the name of the 4D View Pro area.
 If you pass a name that does not exist, an error is returned.